ExpressionEngine/ExpressionEngine-User-Guide/docs/development/jump-menu.md

  ┗ ...
  ```

-Please note, your jump file will have the following:
+Please note, your jump file will contain of the following:

         use ExpressionEngine\Service\JumpMenu\AbstractJumpMenu;

         class [AddonName]_jump extends AbstractJumpMenu
         {

             protected static $items = array(
               'commandArrayTitle' => array(
                 'icon' => 'fa-file',
                 'command' => 'few lowercase words to be fuzzy-matched in jump menu',
                 'command_title' => 'Displayed <b>command title upon match from above</b>',
                 'dynamic' => false,
                 'requires_keyword' => false,
                 'target' => 'See Below.
 Behavior changes based on dynamic element above'
             ));

-To Add Jump Menu commands to your add-on, you simply add array elements to the $items array in the example generated
+To Add Jump Menu commands to your add-on, you simply add array elements to the `$items` array in the example generated

 The array of a Jump Menu command is comprised of the following keys:

 - `commandArrayTitle` _(string)_ Unique command title used as key in global jumps array.
-Will be prefixed with the add-ons name so a command title in the add-on Assets of `editS3Source` will be `Assets:editS3Source`
+Will be prefixed with the add-ons name so a command title in the add-on AmazingAddOn of `processData` will be `AmazingAddon:processData`
 - `icon` _(string)_ FontAwesome format: `fa-file`
 - `command` _(string)_ lowercase string to be fuzzy-matched when user is typing in jump menu: “edit external source”
 - `command_title` _(string)_ Language file array key for Human-readable command title, shows up in results if fuzzy-matched.  *Please note, this should be in your Lang file.